NREL/BuildingMOTIF/_sources/tutorials/model_correction.md

         continue
     # bindings[0]['ahu'] returns the value of the 'ahu' variable for the first row of the results
     ahu_name = bindings[0]['ahu']

+    # Generate the name of the supply fan.
+If we were modeling a real building,
-    # generate the name of the supply fan
+    # we would want to use the name of the actual supply fan.
+Here, we just choose
+    # a sensible name for the purposes of the tutorial.
     supply_fan_name = ahu_name + '-Fan'

     # we know from the exploration above that each template has